TomFogle/CloudAlgo/README.md

 API can be pulled from dockerhub with `docker pull dataghost/comptext`

+### Note before running commands

+You must have an IAM account to use.
+If your workstation's default IAM is the one you want to use, the generated outputs will automatically use your IAM.
+Otherwise you will have to change the IAM in ~/.kube/config to the one you want.<br />
+You need to install kubectl in order to execute commands and check on your cluster.<br />
+You need to have Docker installed in order to do any real work with the apps you will be deploying.
+If your API is not on Docker, you will have to specify where the location of your image/web app.<br />
+You can replace the image I pulled for your own, as long as it is wrapped in nginx or some WSGI to serve up your app.

 ### Commands once structure and IAM account is set up

 terraform refresh<br />